Pirate-Parties-International/PPI-party-info/README.md

 ## How update the information

+Anyone can submit a request to change/update the data.
+This can be done in two ways:

+1. *Pull request.*
-To update the information submit a pull request to this repository.
-One of the moderators will confirm the request and merge the data.
+This is the fastes way.
+If you are familiar with git & github submit a pull request to this repository.
+One of the moderators will confirm the data validity of the request and merge the data.
+2. *Email.*
+Slower, but you may email one of the moderators and request a data change.
+Please include the exact data and reasons for the change.

 ## Structure

-# Party meta data
+### Party meta data

 Data about each party is located in the data/ directory.
 Each party has it's own file.